British Cemetery of Bahia: History

-Construction and inauguration
+Construction and opening

-On 8 February 1811, then-Governor of Bahia Marcos de Noronha e Brito authorized the construction of a cemetery in the capital of Bahia for the burial ceremonies of members of the British community.
+On 8 February 1811, then-Governor of Bahia Marcos de Noronha e Brito authorized the construction of a cemetery in the capital of Bahia for the burial rites of members of the British community.
 An Anglican chapel was soon built on the location; its first records date back to 1819.
 Until the inauguration of the Anglican Chapel of Salvador in October 1853, this chapel – known as Saint George's Church – was the only non-Catholic house of worship in the city.
 In Saint George's Church, the local Anglican community met and organized their practices.
 After the Anglican Chapel of Salvador was built, Saint George's stopped celebrating regular services and was only used for funerals.

 The British Cemetery was built in an area owned by the Roman Catholic Archdiocese of São Salvador da Bahia, more specifically to the nearby Church of Santo Antônio da Barra.
 Such was the influence of the British in Bahia back then that in 1814 Noronha e Brito expropriated the land from the Catholic Church and donated it to the British community, which founded the Saint George's Society to organize its activities.
 It is believed that the Church of Santo Antônio da Barra and the British Cemetery were connected by a portal until the mid-nineteenth century, which would have been proof of a peaceful relationship between Catholics and Anglicans in Salvador.
 The Methodist missionary Daniel Parish Kidder described the white walls of British Cemetery among other structures visible from the entrance of the Bay of All Saints in 1839.

 According to researcher Francisco de Paula Santana de Jesus, the relationship between Bahians and German Protestants was much more hostile.
 Until the inauguration of the German Cemetery in 1851, they were also buried in the British Cemetery due to the prohibition of interring non-Catholics in public cemeteries.